How Long to Proof Sourdough in the Fridge (+ Tips)

 Ideal Cold Proofing Time Frame

 In my experience, my sourdough bread has the best results when I do a cold proof that lasts between 12-36 hours.
+Overnight is my favorite.

 As I mentioned earlier, I recently did a cold proof (accidentally) for nearly five days or around 115 hours, and my dough was over-proofed.

-I’d let your cold fermentation go at least 12 hours to enjoy all of the benefits I mentioned earlier, like more complex flavor, easier digestion, lighter crumb, etc.
+I’d let your cold fermentation go at least 12 hours to enjoy all of the benefits I mentioned earlier, like more complex flavor, potentially easier digestion, lighter crumb, etc.

 scoring properly fermented dough